agleaton/Thesis/README.md

 # Thesis
-Barrett Honors Thesis with Dr. Ren
+This repo contains MATLAB code written by Dr. Yi Ren and Drew Leaton for research purposes.